RidouanBani/RidouanBani.github.io/_pages/about.md

 In General, I am  interested in understanding mechanisms and processes causing biological patterns and how they change across different organismal, spatial and temporal scales;  organizmal (from an individual cell to meta-ecosystem), spatial (local to global), and temporal (eco,evo,devo).

 **Ongoing:**
-> how the nature of species local interactions combined with regional environmentally forced dispersal shape the growth, stability and persistence of metapopulations?
+> How the nature of species local interactions combined with regional environmentally forced dispersal shape the growth, stability and persistence of metapopulations?

->
+> What are the effects of climate change on both biotic and abatioc drivers of metapopulations growth, stability and persistence?

+> Marine protected areas networks: how big and distant?

 **Methods:**